6 Charts That Dismantle The Trope Of Asian Americans As A Model Minority

 Loading...

 In response, the House of Representatives passed the COVID-19 Hate Crimes Act on May 18.
-The bill would have the Department of Justice appoint a point person to expedite the review of hate crimes related to COVID-19.
-It would also direct resources towards making reporting hate crimes more accessible.
+The bill would have the Justice Department appoint a point person to expedite the review of hate crimes related to COVID-19.
+It would also direct resources toward making the reporting of hate crimes more accessible.

 Despite increased news coverage of various attacks against Asian Americans and the upcoming legislation, the LAAUNCH survey, which was conducted between March 29 to April 14, found that 37% of white Americans were not aware of increased incidents of hate crimes.

-But anti-Asian sentiment and discrimination is not new to the pandemic.
+But anti-Asian bias and discrimination are not new to the pandemic.
 To understand the current climate, it's important to look at historical context.
-In past periods of national tension, especially during times when the U.S. was at war with Asian countries, anti-Asian sentiment has similarly risen.
+In past periods of national tension, especially during times when the U.S. has been at war with Asian countries, anti-Asian racism has similarly risen.

 Myth: Asian Americans are fairly represented in leadership positions